gakaika/La-Pizza-App/README.md

 ## Features
 * Powerful adminstrator user interface to manage product collection, active orders, and product customizations on the SQLite database
 * Intuitive and easy to use interface for customers with easy viewing of products on menu, customizing products, saving items in carts and placing an order
+* Allows users to check the status of their orders